Overfishing Statistics – Global Status of Fishery Resources!

 Globally, according to the FAO, 17% of animal proteins that humans consume come from fish, making it one of the leading protein choices.

-70% of the Animal Protein in Cambodia Comes From Seafood (Global Fish Production)
+70% of the Animal Protein in Cambodia Comes From Seafood (FAO)

 are fish producers

-A report by Our World Data suggests that in Cambodia, the vast majority of people rely on seafood to make up 70% of their total animal protein intake.
+A report by FAO suggests that in Cambodia, the vast majority of people rely on seafood to make up 70% of their total animal protein intake.
 Being a low-income country with many Cambodians living off a few dollars a day, it’s no surprise that the cheapest form of animal protein is Cambodia’s go-to source.

-60% of the Animal Protein in Bangladesh and Maldives Comes From Seafood (Global Fish Production)
+60% of the Animal Protein in Bangladesh and Maldives Comes From Seafood (Our World in Data)

 Most Threatened Fish Statistics